Women-Only Self Defense Class in Sequim

 MONDAY, JANUARY 26 • 3:30–5:00pm

-This session builds on the information Distance Management 2 & Targeting 1.
+The lecture and main training exercise of the day gives students a chance to work on articulating their story after a high impact event.
+The physical work will build on the information from Distance Management 2 & Targeting 1.
 It takes time to figure out how to use body weight strikes and targeting.
-This entire session gives you LOT of reps to help you get these skills into your body!
+This session gives you LOT of reps to help you get these skills into your body!
 There’s a lot of movement in this class, but you can do the work at your own pace.

 GROUND WORK 1